 Work experiences are expected to be in person in a normal program year.
 However, so long as effective supervision can be maintained by the work experience supervisor, the work experience can be in-person, remote or a combination thereof, during the COVID-19 pandemic and in accordance with LSO guidelines.
 Employers may contact firstname.lastname@example.org should they have any questions.

 Yes.
 Supervising lawyers can claim CPD hours for supervising an LPP Candidate.
 Please visit the Law Society of Ontario’s (LSO) CPD site at the following link to learn more: https://lso.ca/lawyers/enhancing-competence/continuing-professional-development-requirement/eligible-educational-activities

-Work placements must be at least 35 working hours per week.
+Work experiences must be at least 35 working hours per week.
 You can assign the same types of tasks to LPP Candidates as you would assign an Articling student.
 These tasks include but are not limited to: research; drafting; court appearances etc.

-Experiential work placements under the Law Society of Ontario (LSO) licensing process are required (with limited exceptions in accordance with LSO policies) to be paid at minimum wage or higher.
+Experiential work experiences under the Law Society of Ontario (LSO) licensing process are required (with limited exceptions in accordance with LSO policies) to be paid at minimum wage or higher.
 Rates of compensation vary based on an employer’s size and their areas of practice.
 You set the compensation.
 Past compensation rates have ranged from minimum wage to as high as $1700/week.

-During the course of the work placement you do not need to complete any additional forms or file any documentation with the Law Society of Ontario (LSO).
+During the course of the work experience you do not need to complete any additional forms or file any documentation with the Law Society of Ontario (LSO).
 Our office will contact you and the LPP Candidate by phone to gather feedback on the LPP Candidate’s performance and to provide any additional support that may be needed.